-- Swimming in flat water can occur in Designated and Non-Designated swim areas. - Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the Teacher. - Prior to swimming, the Teacher must check with local authorities to determine whether the water is safe for swimming (for example, location, water quality and distance from fast moving water).
+- Swimming in moving water up to Class I (for example, Flat gentle moving water that may have small waves or riffles with very few [if any] rocks or significant obstacles) can occur with school/school board approval. - Determine that all facilities are safe for use.
+Students must be encouraged to report facility problems to the Teacher. - Prior to swimming on the trip, the Teacher must check with local authorities to determine whether water is safe for swimming (for example, location, water quality and distance from fast moving water).